Origen-SDK/atp/README.md

 This AST model provides the backbone of the OrigenTesters test program generation API, but it has been separated out as this could also be generally useful in many other applications. e.g. test program translation and documentation tools, importing a non-Origen test program into the Origen eco-system.

+While this abstract model has initially focussed on representing the test flow, the expectation is that what can be represented by it will continue to evolve and grow over time.
+The ultimate end goal being a complete representation of a test program.

 ### Examples